taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 Optimization

-- **High Performance MySQL** (3rd, 2012) by Baron Schwartz.
-This 3rd edition of the book mainly based on MySQL 5.1 and 5.5.
+- **High Performance MySQL** by Baron Schwartz (3rd, 2012, This 3rd edition of the book mainly based on MySQL 5.1 and 5.5.)
+(4th, 2021)
+- Efficient MySQL Performance: Best Practices and Techniques (2022) by Daniel Nichter
-- Effective MySQL Optimizing SQL Statements
+- Effective MySQL Optimizing SQL Statements by Ronald Bradford
 - MySQL性能调优与架构设计 by 简朝阳
 - Relational Database Index Design and the Optimizers by Tapio Lahdenmaki
 - MySQL Troubleshooting: What To Do When Queries Don't Work by Sevta Smirnova

-Optimization New Books

 - MySQL 8 Query Performance Tuning: A Systematic Method for Improving Execution Speeds (2020) by Jesper Wisborg Krogh
 - MySQL 8 Cookbook: Over 150 recipes for high-performance database querying and administration (2018) by Karthik Appigatla
 - MySQL 8 Administrator's Guide: Effective guide to administering high-performance MySQL 8 solutions (2018) by Chintan Mehta , Ankit Bhavsar